 The bright mix of colors was such an interesting and unexpected change from traditional holiday decorations.
 Unfortunately, as you can see, they were already sold out.
-So, of course, I had to make my own:
+So, of course, I had to make my own.

-DIY Anthropologie inspired felt bow garland
+How to make this Anthropologie inspired felt bow garland

 What you’ll need: